Brenolleite/fidel-lake/README.md

 Input the variables for your AWS Account Enviroment, and be happy =]

-After the configuration to run the terraform again just use ```terraform apply -var-file=env.tfvars``` into IAC folder.

 ## In other enviroments ##

 You have to setup terraform enviroment, and then create into IAC folder a file with the following pattern and env.tfvars name: